 Rachel Scott demonstrated her patch-working skills using materials from the runway collection covering cushions and bedspread quilts.

 If you are anything like me you’ll start keeping fabric off-cuts with the plan to one day make your own quilt.

-Don’t you just love how the walls are lined with hand-drawn sketches, watercolour paintings, fabrics and wallpaper combining a mix of how the design process comes to life?
+Don’t you just love how the walls are lined with hand-drawn sketches, watercolour paintings, fabrics and wallpaper?
+Amazing to see how the design process comes to life.

 You walk around fascinated by the artisans at work; it’s worth noting for next time that you can participate in workshops with the craftsmen too.

 Calligraphy is a creative skill that seems to be becoming more popular by the day.
 Anytime I scroll through my Instagram feed it seems to be bursting with calligraphy snippets.

 Artist Rosalind Wyatt is known for creating art with words, she actually writes with a needle!

 Rosalind sat demonstrating her calligraphic work on fabrics and on paper.
 The installation allowed visitors to add their words too, creating excitement as huge queues formed to become part of the artwork.

 The New Craftsmen also had a pop-up shop which was an essential pit stop of the exhibition.
 The various crafts stood out against white timber washed panelling walls.